CraftAcademyLabs/ca_course/bmi_challenge/step_1_first_tests.md

 };
 ```

-That implementation vill make the test pass, but it is not what we want, is it?
+That implementation will make the test pass, but it is not what we want, is it?
 We have just passed in some hard coded values in to that function.

 Let's instead call the `BMICalculator` to do the calculation for us by changing the code to: